Skip to sign in Skip to content

 Disadvantages of using Outlook and an alternative: Hushmail

-However, there are quite a few disadvantages to using Outlook as well.
+However, there are several disadvantages to using Outlook as well.

 Not purpose-built for healthcare